The Constitution of the Butler University Student Sociology

-The name of the organization is the Student Sociology
+The name of the organization is the Student Sociology and

 Article II.
 Objective

-and in the larger community.
+in the larger community.

 Article III.
 Membership

-Membership is open to students interested in Sociology, Criminal
+Membership is open to students interested in Sociology,

-required to pay yearly dues in order to be active members.
+are required to pay yearly dues in order to be active members.